AdobeDocs/platform-learn.en/help/data-collection/event-forwarding/overview.md

 ---
 # Event forwarding overview

-Get an overview of event forwarding.
-Event forwarding centralizes data collection, reduces the amount of code required in your web and mobile apps, and streams data to non-Adobe solutions via Adobe Experience Platform Edge Network.
+Learn how event forwarding centralizes data collection, reduces the amount of code required in your web and mobile apps, and streams data to non-Adobe solutions via Adobe Experience Platform Edge Network.

 >[!NOTE]
 >